opensearch-project/documentation-website/_opensearch/query-dsl/term.md

 ### Terms lookup query (TQL)

 Use a terms lookup query (TQL) to retrieve multiple field values in a specific document within a specific index.
-Use the `terms` operation, and specify the index name, document Id and specify the term you want to look up with the `path` parameter.
+Use the `terms` operation, and specify the index name, document Id and specify the field you want to look up with the `path` parameter.

 Parameter | Behavior
 :--- | :---